scented-wiring/animal-top-trumps/README.md

 Follow the instructions in the [animal-toptrumps-api](https://github.com/scented-wiring/animal-toptrumps-api) to create an API to store your data.

-Then clone this repo, install dependencies (react, react-router-dom, axios) and run `npm start` to start the app.
+Then clone this repo, install dependencies (`npm i react react-router-dom axios`) and run `npm start` to start the app.

 ## To-do